What Is Data Lineage and Why Does It Matter?

 How Astronomer Can Help

 Data lineage is a big topic, but it’s easy to get started.
 Watch this webinar to learn how Airflow and OpenLineage work together.
-Then, get hands- on with this tutorial that shows how lineage can automate a frequently repetitive task: backfills.
+Then, get hands- on with this tutorial that shows how data lineage can automate a frequently repetitive task: backfills.

 Astronomer brings Airflow and OpenLineage together to give you unmatched visibility into your data ecosystem — no assembly required.